MdHussain02/Habit_tracker/docs/toast-implementation.md

 # Toast Implementation

-This project now uses `react-native-toast-message` for displaying toast notifications.
+This project now uses `react-native-toast-message` for displaying toast notifications with custom styling that matches the app's dark theme.
 This provides a more robust and feature-rich toast system compared to the previous custom implementation.

 ## Installation